Matteo Cardinali

-Matteo Cardinali (born 28 June 2001) is an Italian professional footballer who plays as a goalkeeper for club Cittadella.
+Matteo Cardinali (born 28 June 2001) is an Italian professional footballer who plays as a goalkeeper for Maltese Premier League club Hibernians.

 Club career

-Born in Rome Cardinali started his career in local club A.S.
-Roma.In June 2018, he was scouted by English clubs Liverpool and Arsenal.
+Born in Rome, Cardinali started his career in local club Roma.
+In June 2018, he was scouted by English clubs Liverpool and Arsenal.

 He was promoted to first team for the 2018–19 season.
 In July 2020 he extended his contract with the club.

 On 12 August 2020, Cardinali was loaned to Serie C club Matelica.
 He made his professional debut on 27 September against Triestina.

 On 19 August 2021, he signed with Serie C club Latina.

 On 22 January 2025, Cardinali joined Cittadella in Serie B.

+On 30 January 2026, Cardinali joined Reggiana in Serie B.

 International career

 Cardinali was a youth international for Italy.